phac-nml/puppet-passwordrotate/README.md

 ## Usage

-Simply declare the vault token and address and any users if applicable.
+Simply declare the vault token, vault address, and any users if applicable.

 ### Examples: